LucianDev/LucianDevs-Useful-Scripts/SteamCMD Scripts/Linux/Server Updater/README.md

 The script checks if SteamCMD and the server installation path exist.
 If not, it displays an error message.

 ## License
-This project is licensed under the GNU General Public License - see the LICENSE file for details
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/LucianDev/LucianDevs-Useful-Scripts/blob/main/LICENSE "LICENSE") file for details.

 ## Acknowledgments
 Thanks to the SteamCMD developers.